Vatican says Pope Francis no longer needs mechanical help to breathe as his health improves

 The 88-year-old pontiff is also reducing his reliance on high-flow supplemental oxygen during the day, the Vatican said in a medical bulletin.
 His pneumonia infection, while not completely eliminated, is under control, the Holy See press office said.

-Francis concelebrated Mass on Wednesday, which is an important feast day for the Catholic Church and is the anniversary of his installation as pope 12 years ago.
+Francis celebrated Mass on Wednesday, which is an important feast day for the Catholic Church and is the anniversary of his installation as pope 12 years ago.

 Francis has been at Rome’s Gemelli hospital since Feb.
 14 for a complex lung infection that turned into pneumonia in both lungs.
 He has been receiving respiratory and physical therapy to help strengthen his lungs.